LAILA: A Large Trait-Based Dataset for Arabic Automated Essay Scoring: Dataset Release

 \section{Dataset Release}

 We release \ds{} as an open-access resource for Arabic AES, including writing prompts, essays, scoring rubrics, annotation guidebook, and annotations [D8].
 The annotations include scores assigned by the main annotators, the third annotator used for adjudication, and the final adjudicated scores covering both holistic and trait-specific dimensions.
-Moreover, we provide two predefined data splits aligned with the two commonly-applied AES setups: \emph{prompt-specific} and \emph{cross-prompt} [D9].
-For the prompt-specific setup, 5-fold cross-validation is assumed for each prompt, reserving one fold for testing and splitting the remaining four folds 80/20 into training and development sets.
-For the cross-prompt setup, an 8-fold leave-one-prompt-out cross-validation setup is adopted as follows.
-For each of the eight prompts, the target prompt is held out entirely for testing, two prompts (one persuasive and one explanatory, selected at random) are used for development, and the remaining five prompts are used for training.
-For reproducibility and fair of comparisons, splits are made publicly available.\footnote{Link is hidden for anonymous review.}
+Moreover, we provide two predefined data splits aligned with the commonly-applied AES setups: \emph{prompt-specific} and \emph{cross-prompt} [D9].
+For the prompt-specific setup, essays of each prompt were randomly split over 5 folds, to support a 5-fold cross-validation setting.
+For the cross-prompt setup, we support 8-fold leave-one-prompt-out cross-validation setting as follows.
+For each of the 8 prompts, the target prompt is held out entirely for testing, 2 prompts (1 persuasive and 1 explanatory, selected at random) are designated for development, and the remaining 5 prompts are designated for training.
+For reproducibility and fair of comparisons, splits are made publicly available.\footnote{\url{https://gitlab.com/bigirqu/laila}}